CamGham/MSDwebapp/README.md

 ## MSDwebapp Shooter
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-MSDwebapp is my React app project for Mobile Systems Development.
+MSDwebapp is my React app project aimed at helping players develop a consistant jumpshot.
+Utilizing tensorflow's posenet to identify body positioning, an analysis of a basketball players form can take place, providing the ability to give the user statistical results in order to help improve their jumpshot form thus scoring potential.

-You can use it on your computer or mobile at [https://msdshooter.herokuapp.com ](https://msdshooter.herokuapp.com )
+This web app can be run either on your computer or mobile at [https://msdshooter.herokuapp.com ](https://msdshooter.herokuapp.com ).
+Users will be able to create an account allowing for a history of statistical results to be kept which allows for a visual representation of their progression.

 What has been developed:
 * Creation of accounts